-Put it all back, and try your best to make it make sense!
+Put everything back, and try your best to make it make sense!
 Write down every item as you go.
-Here's how I do it:
+Here's how we do it:

 - Start with the least-used, bulkiest stuff at the bottom.

 - Try to make each side or area of your freezer make sense.
-For example, here's how I organized my kitchen pull-out freezer:
+For example, here's how we organized our kitchen pull-out freezer:

 - Left side: Frozen meals/soup, meat, purees, salsa, etc.

 - Right side: Veggies, fruit, dairy, baking goods, lunchmeat, etc.

-- Top mini drawer: Small, random items, and items we use regularly; butter, cream cheese, string cheese and bagged cheese, yogurt, breads, frozen sandwiches, ice cream, etc.
+- Top mini drawer: Small, random items, and items we use regularly, such as butter, cream cheese, string cheese and bagged cheese, yogurt, breads, frozen sandwiches, ice cream, etc.

 - Write down everything as you put it back in your freezer and make note of what side/area it's on.
-Try to write it down somewhat in the same order as how you put it back in your freezer.
-Be sure to note how many you have.
-I have 3 yogurts in the picture above (we use them in smoothies), so I would check 3 boxes.
-As I use one up, cross off the box.
+Try to write it down somewhat in the same order as how you put it back in your freezer, along with how many you have.

 USE YOUR KITCHEN INVENTORY PRINTABLE